 For many of us in Maine, it’s hard to distinguish whether our passion drives our professional pursuits, or those pursuits propel our passion.
 That’s important.
 Because as the oldest state in the country attempting to attract a younger workforce, Maine’s outdoors can be a powerful lure.
 Millennials in particular value quality of life over congested cities, and Maine outdoor product companies are uniquely able to blur the line between work and play.
 In an informal survey, MOB members report the average age of their employees to be 35—a full ten years younger than the statewide average, and a clear signal that our industry is leading Maine in the right direction.

 MOB is also committed to working with individuals and organizations from the public and private sectors in helping to drive Maine’s $3B outdoor recreation economy, and in the process, creating a brighter economic future for our state.

 Making it in Maine: Resilience Through the Pandemic

-In March of this year, Maine’s outdoor economy faced an uncertain future.
+In March of 2020, Maine’s outdoor economy faced an uncertain future.
 Hear from Maine’s outdoor brands on how the pandemic has drastically shaped our outdoor economy, and also given us hope for the future.